Engaging, Entertaining, and Inspirational Presentations for a Variety of Groups

 ~ Warren Spengler, Library Technical Assistant at New Jersey State Library ~

-Once dubbed "New Jersey's Troubadour," GRAMMY®-balloted singer-songwriter, presenter, and author Gordon Thomas Ward has now moved to Maine and is planning performances throughout 2019 and 2020.
-Schedule this unique and celebrated musician, historian, and raconteur for a very special presentation at your venue, such as a LIBRARY, HISTORICAL SOCIETY, MUSEUM, SCHOOL, BUSINESS or COMMUNITY GROUP!
+The great state of Maine can now claim "New Jersey's Troubadour" as its own!
+GRAMMY®-balloted singer-songwriter, presenter, and author Gordon Thomas Ward has moved to Maine and is planning performances throughout 2019 and 2020.
+Schedule this unique and celebrated musician, historian, and raconteur, dubbed "the total package" by his fans, for a very special presentation at your venue, such as a LIBRARY, HISTORICAL SOCIETY, MUSEUM, SCHOOL, BUSINESS or COMMUNITY GROUP!

 Presentations can also be done as in your home as a unique and intimate gathering for a group of your friends.
 This option allows for expanded Q&A time and opportunities to delve deeper into the presentation topics.
 Performances of songs may also augment many of these performances.